-A: DO NOT count a lifeguard vehicle parked in the sand next to a lifeguard tower.
+A: Count a lifeguard vehicle parked in the sand next to a lifeguard tower as "Driving on the Beach."

 Q: How do I count a lifeguard vehicle parked on the sand, but NOT next to a lifeguard tower?

 A: A lifeguard vehicle parked on the sand but not next to a lifeguard tower should be counted as "Driving on the Beach."
 Be careful not to double-count the same vehicle if it passed you earlier.